calculquebec/cq-formation-cip201/doc/en/task-types/serial.rst

 .. note::

-    ``fibo <n>`` computes the nth number in the Fibonacci sequence, where each number is the sum of the previous two:
+    ``fibo [n]`` computes the nth number (by default the fiftieth) in the Fibonacci sequence, where each number is the sum of the previous two:

         0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, …